ML-CoderX/ML-Portfolio/README.md

 # ML-Portfolio
 # 🚀 My Machine Learning Learning Journey

 Welcome to my **Machine Learning Learning Journey**!
-This repository documents my progress, projects, and key learnings as I dive deep into ML & AI.
+This repository documents my projects and key learnings as I dive deep into ML & AI.

 ## 📌 Overview
 This repository serves as a log of my learning process, including: